ajnart/homarr-docs/docs/introduction/installation.md

 :::

+---

 ## Installation using Saltbox
 You can also use this to install on Saltbox:

 :::caution

-This is an unvalidated third party guide - we do not garantuee if it's up to date nor offer support.
-Use at your own risk.
+This is a *unvalidated* third party guide!
+It might not be up-to-date, nor do we offer official support.

 :::